run-ai/docs/docs/developer/cluster-api/reference/interactive.md

      A prefix used for assigning a name to the created resource.
 Either name of namePrefix should be provided, but not both.

+   nodePool	<Object>
+     Specifies the NodePool name to be used to schedule this job on - DEPRECATED use NodePools instead

+   nodePools	<Object>
+     Specifies the list of node pools to use for scheduling the job, ordered by preference.

    nodeType	<Object>
      Specifies nodes (machines) or a group of nodes on which the workload will run.
 To use this feature, your Administrator will need to label nodes as